abcxyz/guardian/README.md

 - Click the `Run workflow` drop down in the top right area
 - Fill out the inputs
   - BRANCH: Only works from the default branch e.g. `main`
-  - COMMAND: The terraform command to run e.g.
+  - COMMAND: The Terraform command to run e.g.
     `apply -input=false -auto-approve`

 ## Security